Rizwaan-Company/xlsx-mysql/README.md

 * A delimiter needs to be used.
 * If only the last sheet's data is being processed then take a look at the waitT variable and add extra time to allow for the sheet to be processed.

+For more information please refer to this link: https://github.com/rajaru/csv-mysql#readme

 ## Installation
 ```
 yarn add xlsx-mysql